PIM prerequisites

 Products

-Finally, make sure your products are ready for Digital Showroom:
+Make sure your products are ready for Digital Showroom:

-- Products should have data filled in for the channel and locales you plan to use.
+• Products should have data filled in for the Channel and locales you plan to use.

-- Products should be assigned to categories.
+• Products should be assigned to categories.

-- Products should belong to a family.
+• Products should belong to a Family.

-- For the best experience, aim for high product completeness — products with many empty attributes will not look great in Digital Showroom.
+• For the best experience, aim for high product completeness — products with many empty Attributes will not look great in Digital Showroom.

 To learn more, see Monitor product completeness on the Akeneo PIM help center.